zuo/unittest_expander/docs/reference.rst

    ———

-   A :class:`param` object is the canonical form of a parameter collection's *item* -- which represents a single :ref:`combination of test parameter values <param-basics>` (to be passed to single test method calls...).
+   A :class:`param` object is the canonical form of a parameter collection's *item* -- which represents a single :ref:`combination of test parameter values <param-basics>`.

-   The public interface this class provides includes the following instance methods:
+   The public interface provided by this class includes the following instance methods:

    .. method:: context(context_manager_factory, \